owhonda-moses/iot-sensor-anomaly-mlops/README.md

 3. This flow calculates the [Kolmogorov-Smirnov](https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Smirnov_test) statistic for key features to detect drift and logs the results back to a dedicated `model_monitoring` experiment in MLflow.

 ### Monitoring Results
 After generating several predictions, the `model_monitoring_flow` was executed.
-The flow successfully detected drift between the reference (training) data and the new production data.
-The Kolmogorov-Smirnov test produced the p-values below, which were logged to a dedicated "model_monitoring" experiment in MLflow
+The flow successfully detected some drift between the reference (training) data and the new production data.

 ![Monitoring](./images/monitoring_.png)